 - Notify ISO of your new workgroup via a Help request so it can be enabled for Cardinal Key enforcement.
 Await confirmation before proceeding to Step 4.

-- Prepare a dedicated shared drive specifically for storing the High Risk Data in Google.
+- For Google Drive: Prepare a dedicated shared drive specifically for storing the High Risk Data in Google.

 - Create the shared drive in Google: https://drive.google.com → Shared drives → New.

 - Restrict access to the share drive: Select the drive → Shared drive settings:

 - Uncheck “People outside Stanford University can be added to files.”

 - Uncheck “People who aren't shared drive members can be added to files.”

 - Grant the workgroup access to your shared drive: select the drive → Manage members.

 Once the steps above have been completed, you can adjust access at any time by adding/removing members to/from your workgroup.

 Please submit a Help request if you have any questions.
 You can also use the #iso-cardinalkey Slack channel to reach the support team.